nicvw/openconnect_wrapper/README.md

 ## Detail

-This script simply implements calls the OpenVPN client with **--background --pid-file --setuid** arguments and any other arguments you pass it
+This script simply calls the OpenVPN client with **--background --pid-file --setuid** arguments plus any other arguments you pass it